Back-to-school home organising hacks and tips that will help you and your child prepare for a calm and stress-free return to school.

-Restrictions are starting to ease, and many parents are now preparing for a return to school.
-Whilst this has been a strange time for many parents and children, a lot have actually settled into their new routine at home, meaning the idea of returning to traditional schooling is quite a stressful concept.
+As school holidays draw to a close, many parents begin preparing for the return to school.
+For a lot of children (and parents!), adjusting and settling back into a new routine ready for school can be quite stressful.
 There is a lot to think about and prepare, and school schedules can very quickly fill up and feel overwhelming.
 Thankfully there are a few things you can do around the home now, that will help to replace this chaos with calmness.
-By thinking ahead and putting a few measures in place you will be well on your way to a stress-free and seamless transition back into the school year.
+By thinking ahead and putting a few measures in place you will be well on your way to a stress-free and seamless transition back into the new school term.

 Image source: The Spruce